-In Old Testament times a grain offering was used as a way of showing God gratitude for His provision.
+In Old Testament times, a grain offering was used as a way of showing God gratitude for His provision.
 Whereas a drink offering was a sign of God’s victory and giving His people rest.
 Both of these offerings of praise were withheld during this time of devastation.

 There was simply no joy, and no reason in their eyes to offer praise to the God who would allow such destruction.

-It is during this time that Joel encourages them to not only mourn their sinful ways that have caused such turmoil, but to also fast.
+It is during this time that Joel encourages them to not only mourn their sinful ways that have caused such turmoil but also to fast.
 I’ll be honest and say that fasting isn’t typically the first thing that comes to my mind when thinking of repentance.
 But God’s Word makes it clear that it should be.
 By denying our bodies a physical need (food) we’re able to more clearly come to Him in earnest prayer for a spiritual need.

-Joel’s pleas for Israel to repent and seek forgiveness reveal that up until this point the nation, as a whole, was still blind to the fact that they had brought all of this upon themselves.
-In much of the same way, I believe that we too, downplay our sin in the eyes of a holy God and refuse to acknowledge the consequences of our actions.
+Joel’s pleas for Israel to repent and seek forgiveness reveals that up until this point, the nation, as a whole, was still blind to the fact that they had brought all of this upon themselves.
+In much of the same way, I believe that we, too, downplay our sin in the eyes of a holy God and refuse to acknowledge the consequences of our actions.
 Friends, we must learn to genuinely repent.
 Over and over again, we must humble ourselves and seek forgiveness.
 We have an enemy who wants nothing more than to harden our hearts in an attempt to blind us to our desperate need for a Savior.